Design Consistency Guide UI and UX Best Practices

-As they become more acquainted, and become regular users, they begin to trust the product more and more, which is a reflection of the consistent design.
-To provide users with a consistent UI, here’s five best practices I’ve found useful for everyday design.
+As they become more acquainted and become regular users, they begin to trust the product more and more, which is a reflection of the consistent design.
+To provide users with a consistent UI, here are five best practices I’ve found useful for everyday design.

 Nothing is more important for a consistent experience than quality research.

 This should not be underestimated or hurried.
 Time and budget are always a necessary consideration in product design.
 Without either of these, a product would never ship.
 Although they are important to the process, it is important not to lose sight of who actually uses the product.
 Keep your users top of mind and don’t overlook research in the beginning stages of product planning.

 Define user goals

 Get into the mindset of a new user.
 What do they want to accomplish?
 How will the application help them?
-List out goals and refer back to these throughout the design process.
+List our goals and refer back to these throughout the design process.

 For example, let’s assume we’re building a travel app.
-This travel application allows for users to select a vacation timeframe and find deals on flights and hotels within their budget.
+This travel application allows users to select a vacation timeframe and find deals on flights and hotels within their budget.
 But it’s not just the standard travel site.
 It connects to your Facebook account, works its magic, and plans the top five vacations based on the content that you’ve shared.
 The user selects the vacation plan that they like best and all the details are taken care of.